When picturing samurai, we often think of brave and noble male warriors. But what about the women?

 In this article, we will take a look at the onna-bugeisha, the female samurai of Japan.

-The onna-bugeisha (女武者) – literally “female martial person” – were a class of noblewomen and members of the warrior class (bushi, 武士) in feudal Japan.
-They were trained in both traditional household arts and self-defense and fought alongside samurai men.
+The onna-bugeisha (女武者) – literally “female martial person” – were a class of noblewomen and members of the warrior class (bushi 武士) in feudal Japan.
+These women also embodied the traditional practices and philosophies, such as Zen, which have profoundly influenced various aspects of Japanese life, including the warrior class.

 During Japan’s feudal period, many samurai families found themselves in need of extra protection.
 As a result, they began training their daughters in the art of war.
 These women became known as onna-bugeisha – the female samurai.
 While they did not fight as often as their male counterparts, the female samurai were considered just as skilled in battle.
 But despite their skills and bravery, they are not well known outside of Japan.